projectsyn/steward/README.md

 ## Argo CD Bootstrapping

 Argo CD is bootstrapped (repo-server, app-controller, server) when no existing deployments are found.
-The required CRDs (Application, AppProject) are compiled into the binary using [statik](https://github.com/rakyll/statik).
+The required CRDs (Application, AppProject) are compiled into the binary using Go file embedding.
 To update them, download the [latest manifests](https://github.com/argoproj/argo-cd/tree/master/manifests/crds) and put them in `./manifests/`.
-Upon running `make generate`, the manifests will be embedded into the resulting binary.

 ## Release